A Guide to the 'Big Six' Energy providers

 Who’s in charge?

-Paul Coffey is the CEO of npower, having spent 11 years with the company.
+Paul Coffey is the CEO of npower, having spent 16 years with the company.
 It took him just two years with npower before being appointed Chief Executive Officer.

 SSE (otherwise known as Scottish and Southern Energy Plc) burst onto the energy scene around 16 years ago when Scottish Hydro and Southern Electric merged, later incorporating Swalec (South Wales Electricity Board).
 On their own, this partnership has become a fairly big name in the industry, generating their own energy and employing around 20,000 employees.

-Of all the suppliers in the Big 6, SSE are particularly renowned for being supporters of renewable energy.
-They are the second biggest supplier of natural gas and electricity in the UK, and are also the UK’s largest officially-accredited Living Wage employer.
+Of all the suppliers in the ‘Big Six’, SSE is one of the most ethical.
+They are the second biggest supplier of natural gas and electricity in the UK and are also the UK’s largest officially accredited Living Wage employer.
 Their employees are all guaranteed to earn at least £7.85 an hour.